rohitkulkarni08/Azure-ETL-AmazonSalesAnalysis/README.md

-# E-Commerce Sales Analysis and Optimization using Azure ETL Pipeline
+# E-Commerce Sales Analysis and Optimization using Azure ETL

 ## Overview